z2058550226/FlutterNote/README.md

 # flutter_app

 A flutter demo app.
-This demo is written with reference to *[Flutter In Action](https://book.flutterchina.club/)*
+This demo is written with reference to the book *[Flutter In Action](https://book.flutterchina.club/)*

 ## Getting Started